 As with any convertible, a lot of attention has inevitably been focused on the roof.
 The newly-developed fabric structure opens in just 15 seconds and stows beneath a panel integrated into the buttresses behind the passenger cabin.
 Unfortunately that means sacrificing the Coupe's 570GT-style luggage deck - but fear not, as BMW will sell you custom bags that fit into compartments totalling 92-litres worth of stowage space behind the seats.
-Of which there are now only two; the Roadster also losing the four person capacity of the Coupe.

 Inside, the updated dashboard from the facelifted Coupe makes its way into the Roadster too, with the latest version of BMW's iDrive system in tow.
 There are newly designed seats too, and buyers have the option of a head-up display as well as a range of carbon fibre and ceramic trim options.

 So it's slower, less practical, and more expensive than the Coupe, but that's kind of missing the point, isn't it?
 The first convertibles are due for delivery later this year.
 If you can't wait that long, there are used i8s ready and waiting in the classifieds...